bueller2298/daggerheart-srd/Witherwild Campaign/Session Notes/Session 3.md

 ### 🪶 The Root Market

 > **Read Aloud:**
 > At the base of the great trees, a series of planks and walkways form the Root Market.
-Mud-stained boots splash through shallow water as vendors call half-heartedly about reeds, tonics, and carved charms.
-Haven banners hang limp and damp.
+Mud-stained boots splash through shallow water as vendors call half-heartedly about reeds, tonics, and carved charms. [[Haven]] banners hang limp and damp.
 > A small group of soldiers oversees the trade, their expressions neither cruel nor kind — just tired.

 Here, the players can gather early rumors and local tone.

 - **Taren Mohr (they/them, [[Faun]])**, a vendor with moss in their horns and an easy smile, sells small reed charms and speaks quietly of the [[Fanewraith]]:
-  *“She came through here… said the flowers would bloom red again if we stopped taking orders from Haven.
+  *“She came through here… said the flowers would bloom red again if we stopped taking orders from [[Haven]].
 Some believed her.”*
-  Taren is sympathetic but cautious — they can point the party toward others who met the Fanewraith personally.
+  Taren is sympathetic but cautious — they can point the party toward others who met the [[Fanewraith]] personally.

-- A **Haven patrol** led by **Corporal Lissandra Vale (she/her, Human)** drags a villager toward the docks.
+- A **[[Haven]] patrol** led by **Corporal Lissandra Vale (she/her, Human)** drags a villager toward the docks.
 She claims the person tampered with Veil roots, calling it “sabotage.”
   If the party intervenes or observes, they may notice her hesitation.
 With empathy, she admits:
-  *“That witch—Fanewraith—passed through a week ago.
+  *“That witch—[[Fanewraith]]—passed through a week ago.
 Said she’d end this curse.
 Left us chasing rumors.”*